Cominclip/RPF-Net/README.md

 ## Training

-The code used for perturbing datasets is stored in `train` folder.
+The code used for training is stored in `train` folder.

 ```shell
 cd train